tinytort/201d-spring-2017/README.md

 - Class-03/
 - etc.

-Each class has its own subdirectory that will be made available that morning.
+Each class has its own subdirectory that will be made available the day before.

 # Required Computer Setup

  To get your computer set up for class, go to [github.com/codefellowspdx/code-201-prework](https://github.com/codefellowspdx/code-201-prework#3-complete-the-setup-guide-for-your-computers-operating-system-multiple-downloads-are-involved-1-3-hours-depending-on-your-network-speed) and follow the instructions for your particular operating system.
+Note that we will be installing and using VS Code, not Atom.
 If you encounter problems, contact an instructor immediately.